 Our goal at Insider Intelligence is to unlock digital opportunities for our clients with the world’s most trusted forecasts, analysis, and benchmarks.
 Spanning five core coverage areas and dozens of industries, our research on digital transformation is exhaustive.

-Similarly, tablet penetration was notably greater among web users in high-income households (44.9%) compared with the national average (34.1%).
-Females and older internet users were more likely to own a tablet, too.
+Tablet penetration was also much greater among web users in high-income households (47.6%), compared with the national average (31.3%).
+Females were more likely to own a tablet, too.
 But surprisingly, the share of tablet owners in the 55-to-64 age bracket had plunged by more than 16 percentage points year over year (YoY), to 25.3%.